This is going to be a short but hopefully very useful blog.

 Quite clever really.

-When you combine that with reading a blog like this which walks through how to rank your Medium article on Google and talks about:
+When you combine that with reading a blog like this which walks through how to rank on Medium and rank your Medium article on Google and talks about:

 There are some fundamentals here that are important.